JoeyHendricks/STATS-PAL/README.md

 We could then convert our raw data into a [normalized](https://en.wikipedia.org/wiki/Normalization_(statistics)) [cumulative distribution function (CDF)](https://en.wikipedia.org/wiki/Cumulative_distribution_function) and compare them using statistical methods.
-CDF's sound difficult, but they really aren't they are quite easy to understand once you see how they, and the information they are displaying looks like.
+CDF's sound difficult, but they really aren't they are quite easy to understand once you see how they portray, the information they are displaying.
 In a nutshell, a CDF just shows what the probability is that a certain percentage is under a certain value.

 <p align="center">